What You Need to Know About Fire Suppression Systems

 Fire protection systems needed for high-hazard areas are among the most technical and specialized fire equipment systems.
 At VFS, we pride ourselves on being a renowned leader in the special hazards sector.

-Our founder and CEO, Randy Nelson, sits on the technical committee for NFPA 16 (Code Standard for the Installation of Foam-Water Sprinkler) and understands just how critical proper installation and maintenance is on these specialized systems.
+In fact, our founder and CEO, Randy Nelson, sits on the technical committee for NFPA 16 (Code Standard for the Installation of Foam-Water Sprinkler) and understands just how critical proper installation and maintenance are on these specialized systems.